IvS-KULeuven/ComboCode/README.md

 <a href="https://IvS-KULeuven.github.io/ComboCode"> ComboCode Documentation</a>

 ## Developer's Manual
 If you want to make changes to ComboCode, you should fork the repository to your own github account.
 The convention is to call your online version of the code *origin*.
-It is is this version that your local machine will refer to when pulling and pushing changes.
+It is this version that your local machine will refer to when pulling and pushing changes.
 Once downloaded on a local machine, you can create your own developer's branch that will not interfere with the origin/master branch.
 In general, it is advised NEVER to work in the origin/master branch.
 Keep your origin/master branch up-to-date with the original repository (called upstream below), but don't meddle with it, and never merge your changes into the origin/master branch.

 ### Setting up your developer's environment for ComboCode
 * Go to the main IvS-KULeuven/ComboCode.git page and fork the repository to your account.

-* Clone a copy of the code in your account to your local machine (fill in your github username)
+* Clone a copy of the code in your account to your local machine (fill in your github user name)
     - $ cd
     - $ git clone https://github.com/YOUR_USERNAME/ComboCode.git ComboCode

-* Tell git what the original "upstream" version of the code is at IvS-KULeuven (i.e. the original online version of the code -- don't confuse with origin, or *your* online version of the code):
+* Tell git what the original "upstream" version of the code is at IvS-KULeuven (i.e. the original online version of the code -- don't confuse with origin, i.e. *your* online version of the code):
     - $ cd ~/ComboCode/
     - $ git remote add --track master upstream https://github.com/IvS-KULeuven/ComboCode.git

+* Copy the contents of the usr.dist/ folder to the usr/ folder.
+    - $ cd ~/ComboCode/
+    - $ mkdir usr/
+    - $ cp usr.dist/* usr/.

+* Add ~/ComboCode/ to the PYTHON\_PATH in your ~/.bash_profile.

-* Tell git that any subfolders in ~/ComboCode/ other than cc/ and aux/ are to be ignored.
+* Tell git that any subfolders in ~/ComboCode/ other than cc/, aux/ and usr.dist/ are to be ignored (including, e.g., usr/ or input/).
 For this, you can create (or update) the file ~/ComboCode/.git/info/exclude with paths/files to be excluded from any git tracking.
 An example of such a file for ComboCode is available <a href="http://ster.kuleuven.be/~robinl/cc/exclude"> here</a>.
+You can update this as you go if more folders or files end up in ~/ComboCode/ that you don't want tracked.

 ### Keeping your code up-to-date with the upstream version
 * Now you can keep your master branch up-to-date with the upstream.
 As long as you never make any changes in your master branch, you can merge upstream/master with origin/master (make sure to be on the master branch):